Periods and harmonic analysis on spherical varieties: The local -distinguished spectrum

 \begin{example} The pure inner forms of $\XX=$ a point coincide with the isomorphism classes of $\GG$-torsors, despite the fact that all varieties $\XX^\alpha$ are isomorphic. \end{example} \begin{example} Let $V\subset W$ be two non-degenerate quadratic spaces of codimension one in each other and let $\XX=\HH\backslash \GG = \SSO(V)\backslash (\SSO(V)\times\SSO(W))$.

 Isomorphism classes of $\SSO(V)$-torsors correspond canonically to isomorphism classes of quadratic spaces of the same dimension and discriminant as $V$, and similarly for $\SSO(W)$-torsors.
 The reduction of a $\SSO(V)$-torsor to an $\SSO(W)$-torsor corresponds to the operation $V^\alpha\mapsto V^\alpha\oplus k$ (orthogonal direct sum), where $V^\alpha$ is a quadratic space corresponding to the given torsor.
 Pure inner forms of $\XX$ correspond to isomorphism classes of quadratic spaces $V^\alpha\subset W^\alpha$, where $V^\alpha$ has the same dimension and discriminant as $V$ and $W^\alpha\simeq V^\alpha\oplus k$.
-This is the setting of the Gross-Prasad conjectures \cite{GP}. \end{example}
+This is the setting of the Gross--Prasad conjectures \cite{GP}; these conjectures have been now largely established through the work of Waldspurger and (for the unitary analogue) Beuzart--Plessis (\cite{Waldspurger-GP, Waldspurger-GP2, Waldspurger:eps, B-P:SMF, B-P:Arch}). \end{example}